perguth/yggdrasil-protected-group/README.md

 # Now the group information gets synced and
 # the Yggdrasil IPs get whitelisted.

-# Keep in mind that the default policy of UFW
-# is to deny all incoming traffic.
-# So you probably want to generally allow SSH
-sudo ufw allow ssh
-# or even generally allow the local network
-# $ sudo ufw allow from 192.168.0.0/16

 # Enable the firewall
 sudo ufw enable